-To do well in in GCSE PE you must:
+For students to do well in in GCSE PE, they must:

-- Be doing extra-curricular activities or maintaining and excellent level of fitness in school or outside of school. - Have a good understanding of science, particularly biology from Key Stage 3. - Be regular and accomplished sports people, playing for teams inside or outside of school -THIS IS A MUST!
+Be doing extra-curricular activities, maintaining excellent level of fitness both inside and outside of school.
+Have a good understanding of science, particularly biology from Key Stage 3.

+Be regular and accomplished sports people, playing for teams inside or outside of school - THIS IS A MUST!